m4ttsch/omscs-notes-notes/information-security/authentication.md

 ## Something You Are Authentication
 Finally, authentication can be based on **biometrics** or, more colloquially, "something you are".

-For example, a system can look at the pattern of ridges and grooves in a supplied fingerprint to verify a user’s identity.
+For example, a system can look at the pattern of ridges and grooves in a supplied fingerprint to verify a user's identity.

 Alternatively, a system can analyze keystroke dynamics, such as how fast a user types or how long it takes a user to transition from certain keys to others.
 This data can be synthesized to create a representation of a specific user.